oliviabharvey/hackathon/hardware/readme_hardware.md

 # Future Upgrades
 This section includes any updgrades that would be nice to have on the system.

+## Mouse interaction with IR Beam
+Since we did not had any mouse to test our setup during development, we tested the breaking of the IR beam with our fingers.
+It is possible that the head of the mouse will be too small to break the IR beam.
+If that is the case, reducing the size of the hole to make the beam more narrow should work.

 ## Calculate the microliter
 We did not have access to a pipette to accurately count microliters provided by the motor.
 The current values are estimated - one full turn = 60 uL.
 To be rigourous, they should be measured with a pipette.
 The number of uL given by a turn should be entered by overwriting the denominator in the line `steps_per_uL = 4096/60`, under function `microliter`, in `motor_control.py` (around line 150).